-3 For example, in DICOM, where the document identity does not change even though its internal patient metadata may have been updated, the Document Source would submit an updated DICOM Document as a replacement for the existing one.
+&lt;sup>4 For example, in DICOM, where the document identity does not change even though its internal patient metadata may have been updated, the Document Source would submit an updated DICOM Document as a replacement for the existing one.

-3325 3.
-It includes any number of Document Repository Actors (a distributed configuration is the default, however, a centralized configuration with a grouped Registry/Repository is also supported).
-3330 4.
-It contains an explicit list of Document Consumer and Document Repository actors that participate in document sharing.
-The addition of a Document Repository or Document Consumer Actor is an administrative task that requires involvement of authorities maintaining the Registry and Repositories.
-5. There is a chain of trust established between the users (healthcare staff) in each EHR-CR and the XDS Affinity Domain.
-3335 6.
+- 5. There is a chain of trust established between the users (healthcare staff) in each EHR-CR and the XDS Affinity Domain. - 6.
 Document Repositories and Document Consumers may belong to more than one XDS Affinity Domain and share the same or different documents.
-This is an implementation strategy and will not be further described.
-3340 3345 7.
-The XDS Affinity Domain supports a primary Patient Identification Domain that is used by the Document Source and Consumers to communicate with the Document Registry.
+This is an implementation strategy and will not be further described. - The XDS Affinity Domain supports a primary Patient Identification Domain that is used by the Document Source and Consumers to communicate with the Document Registry.
 When Document Sources and Consumers in the XDS Affinity Domain belong to different Patient Identifier Registration Domains, the Document Source and Consumers must cross-reference their own Patient Identifier Registration Domains to that of the Registry.
-They may use the IHE Patient Identifier Cross-referencing Integration Profile, the IHE Patient Demographics Query Integration Profile or other XDS Affinity Domain specific mechanisms for cross-referencing (See ITI TF-2 Appendix E Sections E.3 and E.5).
-8. A Document Source may only contribute documents with Document Codes and Health Facility Codes that draw from a Vocabulary Value Set that is approved by the XDS Affinity Domain.
+They may use the IHE Patient Identifier Cross-referencing Integration Profile, the IHE Patient Demographics Query Integration Profile or other XDS Affinity Domain specific mechanisms for cross-referencing (See ITI TF-2 Appendix E Sections E.3 and E.5). - 8.
+A Document Source may only contribute documents with Document Codes and Health Facility Codes that draw from a Vocabulary Value Set that is approved by the XDS Affinity Domain.

-J.3 Other Principles of XDS
+K.3 Other Principles of XDS

-3350 The XDS Integration Profile has been designed with the following limitations and principles:
+The XDS Integration Profile has been designed with the following limitations and principles:

-1. A Document may contain references to other documents in its content which are not under the management of the XDS Document Registry.
+- 1. A Document may contain references to other documents in its content which are not under the management of the XDS Document Registry.
 Such references may be available to the EHR-CR that registered the document that includes the reference.
-It is beyond the scope of XDS to provide access to such documents internal to the EHR-CR.

-- The XDS Repositories are not expected to perform any processing or translations on document content.
+It is beyond the scope of XDS to provide access to such documents internal to the EHR-CR. - 2.
+The XDS Repositories are not expected to perform any processing or translations on document content.
 Processing and translation are the responsibility of a Source EHR-CR or Consumer EHR-CR.
-The analysis, cross-document combination and presentation of document content is outside the scope of the XDS Integration Profile and its actors. - 3.
+The analysis, cross-document combination and presentation of document content are outside the scope of the XDS Integration Profile and its actors. - 3.
 The custodianship for the clinical information contained in a registered document remains with the Source Actor of the EHR-CR.
 The EHR-LR offers only a "shared space" under the responsibility of each contributing EHR-CR.
-Through XDS, replacement or deletion of documents in the EHR-LR may only be initiated by the corresponding EHR-CR Source.

-4. When an XDS Document that has already been registered in the XDS Registry of an XDS Affinity Domain is resubmitted as if it was a new XDS Document with the same Document Unique identifier, this "duplicate submission" is detected by the Repository and/or Registry based on the fact that the XDS Document Unique Identifier already exists in a Document Entry.
+Through XDS, replacement or deletion of documents in the EHR-LR may only be initiated by the corresponding EHR-CR Source. - 4.
+When an XDS Document that has already been registered in the XDS Registry of an XDS Affinity Domain is resubmitted as if it was a new XDS Document with the same Document Unique identifier, this "duplicate submission" is detected by the Repository and/or Registry based on the fact that the XDS Document Unique Identifier already exists in a Document Entry.
 The submission request to which that resubmitted Document belongs shall be rejected in the case where the identifiers match but the actual content differs (detected by use of a hash key computed by the Document Repository at the time of submission).

-J.4 Document Identification
+K.4 Document Identification